-Most people will look at more money equaling greater spending power.
-If you want to keep growing your wealth then you should look at it as greater investing power.
+Most people will see more money equaling greater spending power.
+If you want to keep growing your wealth then you should look at it as meaning greater investing power.
 The example above highlights just how much extra investing power you have if you are saving and reinvesting your profits.
 Not only that but you also have a much greater ability to seize an opportunity when it presents itself.

 If you don’t currently have more than one stream of income then look at where you can add a second.
 From there you can look to add further revenue streams.
 Some will be easier than others and some will require a lot more work than others.
 It’s important to consider both risk/reward and effort/reward to ensure you are making sensible investments and being efficient with your time.
 You don’t need to try to go from one revenue stream to seven overnight.
 Just take it one at a time and you’ll soon see it making an impact.
 Take it to the next step by reinvesting your profits and the impact will be huge.